ydd0729/rogue-synth-doc/README.md

 - **UI Generation**: There is currently no AI model specialized for game UI design.
 Most tools generate generic images, which are not always suitable for interactive game interfaces.

 Overall, while AI served as a powerful assistant for speeding up content creation, **human intervention remained essential** for ensuring technical accuracy, usability, and aesthetic consistency.

+## Duoer Dai
+In this project, I was mainly responsible for UI design.
+My work focused on creating visual elements such as cards, icons, and button graphics, as well as writing several small scripts to handle button navigation between different scenes.
+Since our team did not have a dedicated art designer, I explored using different tools to generate and adjust visual materials.
+I started with ChatGPT-5 and Doubao, which I used to produce concept drafts and several sets of icons in different styles.
+Later, I tried Stable Diffusion XL to improve image clarity and maintain a consistent color tone, and occasionally Ideogram v2 when I needed text-based elements such as labels or card titles.

+Most of the process involved trial and error.
+AI tools were helpful for getting ideas quickly, but the results were often unpredictable.
+Sometimes the generated image didn’t match the intended layout or atmosphere, and I had to regenerate and compare many versions before finding a usable one.
+Even small prompt changes could completely alter the output, so a lot of time went into selecting, adjusting, and aligning the visuals rather than pure design.

+Overall, my reflection is that current AI-based creative tools remain limited in precision and contextual understanding.
+They can efficiently assist in producing visual prototypes, especially when the team lacks dedicated designers, but they cannot fully replace human artistic judgement.
+From image generation to 3D modeling and music synthesis, AI still struggles with intentionality and consistency.
+Nevertheless, for small teams like ours, these tools are invaluable in bridging technical and artistic gaps, enabling us to produce a visually complete interface despite minimal prior experience in art or design.